starship/starship/docs/config/README.md

 NB that `version` is not in the default format.

-### Detectors
+### Commands

-The `detectors` variable accepts a list of commands to determine the compiler version and name.
+The `commands` option accepts a list of commands to determine the compiler version and name.

 Each command is represented as a list of the executable name, followed by its arguments, usually something like `["mycc", "--version"]`.
-Starship will try executing each command until it gets a result.
+Starship will try executing each command until it gets a result on STDOUT.

 If a C compiler is not supported by this module, you can request it by [raising an issue on GitHub](https://github.com/starship/starship/).